altimmons/LangNotes/Python.md

 [Common Sequence Operations](https://docs.python.org/3/library/stdtypes.html?highlight=dictionary)

+Iterables - Examples of iterables include all sequence types (such as list, str, and tuple) and some non-sequence types like dict, file objects, and objects of any classes you define with an __iter__() method or with a __getitem__() method that implements Sequence semantics.

 - `x in s` -True if an item of s is equal to x, else False
 - `x not in s` -False if an item of s is equal to x, else True